Nitish Kumar: Tenure as Chief Minister of Bihar

-First term (2000–2000)
+First term (2000)

-In March 2000, Nitish was elected Chief Minister of Bihar for the first time at the behest of the Vajpayee Government in the centre.
+In March 2000, Nitish was elected Chief Minister of Bihar for the first time at the behest of the Vajpayee Government in the centre, as Samata Party member.
 NDA and allies had 151 MLAs whereas Lalu Prasad Yadav had 159 MLAs in the 324 member house.
 Both alliances were less than the majority mark that is 163.
 Nitish resigned before he could prove his numbers in the house.
 He lasted 7 days in the post.
+There was no one as deputy cm.
+This was the only time he served as chief minister of United Bihar before bifurcation of Jharkhand.

 Second term (2005–2010)

-After victory in 2005 Bihar Assembly elections, Kumar a leader of OBC Kurmi caste was sworn in as the chief minister.
+After victory in 2005 Bihar Assembly elections, Kumar a leader of OBC Kurmi caste was sworn in as the chief minister with Sushil Modi as his deputy.
 During Lalu's time, backward caste candidates came to dominate the Bihar assembly claiming half of the seats in it and it was the aspiration of this powerful social community that led to friction among the united backwards, leading to the rise of Kumar who made both social justice and development as his political theme.

 Third term (2010–2014)

 Kumar's government also initiated bicycle and meal programs.
 Giving bicycles to girls who stayed in school resulted in the state getting a huge number of girls into schools and a reduction in school dropout rates.

-In 2010, Kumar's party swept back to power along with its then allies, the Bharatiya Janata Party, and he again became Chief Minister.
+In 2010, Kumar's party swept back to power along with its then allies, the Bharatiya Janata Party, and he again became Chief Minister alongwith Sushil Modi as deputy.
 The alliance won 206 seats, while the RJD won 22.
 For the first time, electorates witnessed high turnout of women and young voters, while this was declared as the fairest election in Bihar, with no bloodshed or poll violence.

-Resignation

-On 17 May 2014, Kumar submitted his resignation to the Governor of Bihar, a day after his party fared poorly in the 2014 Lok Sabha elections, winning just 2 seats against 20 seats in the previous election.
+On 17 May 2014, Kumar submitted his resignation to the Governor of Bihar, D. Y. Patil a day after his party fared poorly in the 2014 Lok Sabha elections, winning just 2 seats against 20 seats in the previous election by contesting alone.
 Kumar resigned, taking the moral responsibility of his party's poor performance in the election, and Jitan Ram Manjhi took over.

-Fourth term (2015 - 2020)
+Fourth term (2015)

-Kumar again became Chief Minister on 22 February 2015, on the backdrop of upcoming 2015 Bihar Legislative Assembly election, considered to be his toughest election to date.
+Nitish served a fourth term for a brief period of time in 2015.
+Kumar again became Chief Minister on 22 February 2015, on the backdrop of upcoming 2015 Bihar Legislative Assembly election, considered to be his toughest election to date with no one as deputy.
 His JD(U), along with RJD and Congress, formed the Mahagathbandhan (Grand Alliance) to counter the BJP in Bihar.